History of the HARKEN Regatta

 The International Youth Match Racing Championship is a match race regatta, comparable to the America’s Cup.
 The sailors race head-to-head in direct competition.
 Unlike the America’s Cup, the Harken International provides sailors with equal boats so it is more a test of sailing ability than design, materials and development.

-The 2019 Harken International event is certified Grade 3 for World Sailing match race rankings.
+The Harken International is certified Grade 3 for World Sailing match race rankings.
 The event will be sailed in the RPAYC’s Elliott 7m fleet of performance keelboats with a crew of four/five.
-Racing will be conducted on the beautiful waterways of Pittwater on Sydney’s Northern Beaches from the 21 – 25 November 2019.
+Racing will be conducted on the beautiful waterways of Pittwater on Sydney’s Northern Beaches.

 Robyn Wiltshire presented the Club with a perpetual trophy named the ‘Rockin’-Robin Trophy’.